jcranmer/idna-uts46/README.md

 # IDNA-UTS #46 in JavaScript

+This is a maintained fork of the idna-uts46 library originally written by jcranmer.

 The [JS Punycode converter library](https://github.com/bestiejs/punycode.js/) is a great tool for handling Unicode domain names, but it only implements the Punycode encoding of domain labels, not the full IDNA algorithm.
 In simple